Celiac Disease and Kids 101

 • Weight loss

 Research suggests celiac disease is a genetic condition, meaning it runs in families.
-You are more likely to develop the disease if someone in your family has it.
+You are at higher risk of developing celiac disease if someone in your family has it.

-While celiac disease is treatable simply by avoiding foods with gluten, this can be challenging to do since gluten is found not just in certain grains, but in many other foods and non-food products.
+Celiac disease is treatable simply by avoiding foods with gluten.
+However, this can be challenging since gluten is found in so many foods and even non-food products.

-Gluten, for example, is used as a thickening agent and filler in common products, such as ketchup and ice cream.
+Gluten is used as a thickening agent and filler in many common products, such as ketchup and ice cream.
 Many lip balms and lipsticks, hair and skin products, toothpastes, vitamin and nutrient supplements and some medications contain gluten.

-However, in recent years, grocery stores and restaurants have added many more gluten-free foods and products, making it easier to stay gluten free.
+In recent years, grocery stores and restaurants have added more gluten-free foods and products, making it easier to stay gluten free.

 The U.S. Food and Drug Administration (FDA) requires that gluten-free claims on food labels must be accurate and meet FDA standards.
-Gluten-free labels mean that the food contains less than 20 parts per million of gluten, the lowest level that can be reliably detected in foods, according to the FDA.
+Gluten-free labels mean that the food contains less than 20 parts per million of gluten, the lowest level that can be reliably detected in foods.

 Related tags: